Waverley crash: Coroner says drugged driver could have been stopped

 A coroner's report released today said the crash happened because Thompson was driving while impaired by cannabis.

-The inquest was told Thompson had consumed synthetic cannabis several times that day and so had his partner Ani Nohinohi, who was the sole survivor.
+"Nohinohi knew that Thompson had smoked cannabis and so did the two McDonald's workers in Hawera.
+It is unfortunate that Nohinohi did not attempt to prevent Thompson from driving but her judgement was impaired - as well - by cannabis," Coroner Tim Scott said.

+"It is also unfortunate that one or the other of the two McDonald's workers did not contact the Hawera Police ... it is possible, although there is no certainty about this, that had they done so, the police may have been able to stop Thompson and prevent him from driving further."

-Coroner Tim Scott said while it was not possible to establish with absolute certainty the factors that led Thompson to allow his car to drift across the road the possibilities were fatigue, inattention, distraction, or drug impairment.
+Coroner Scott said while it was not possible to establish with absolute certainty the factors that led Thompson to crash, the possibilities were fatigue, inattention, distraction or drug impairment.

-"However the overwhelming factor is that Thompson had consumed a very considerable amount of synthetic cannabis before and perhaps while driving," he said.
+"However, the overwhelming factor is that Thompson had consumed a very considerable amount of synthetic cannabis before and perhaps while driving," he said.

-"If he fell asleep, that is probably why...
+"If he fell asleep, that is probably why ...
 He was not fit to drive, and the result was the crash."

-The inquest was told Thompson's vehicle stopped in Hawera and he smoked more synthetic cannabis before ordering McDonald's via the drive-though window.
-He was slurring his words and making "inexplicable" changes to his food order.

-Shortly after while heading south on State Highway 3, Thompson had lost control of the vehicle, crossed the centreline and collided with the other vehicle.

-Thompson was on his learner's licence and had more than 100 demerit points to his name.
+Thompson was also on his learner's licence and had more than 100 demerit points to his name.

 Nohinohi told the inquest she had also consumed synthetic cannabis that day and could not remember the crash.